fluxio/flux-sdk-js/docs/tutorial/Chapter-5.md

 }
 ```

-Next, we'll add a function named initCreate to index.js just above init.
-This function will listen for the create button to be clicked, then submit the input text for the cell name to createCell using the selected project.
-Once created, cells in each list will be refreshed by fetchCells.
+Next, we'll add a function named `initCreate` to `js/index.js` just above `init`.
+This function will listen for the create button to be clicked, then submit the input text for the cell name to `createCell` using the selected project.
+Once created, cells in each list will be refreshed by `fetchCells`.

+{% label %}js/index.js{% endlabel %}
 ```js
 /**
  * Initialize the create cell (key) input + button.